Comet (DC Comics): Pre-Crisis Comet

-Comet the Super-Horse is a fictional character that appears in comic books published by DC Comics.
-Comet was introduced in the Superboy story in Adventure Comics #293 in February 1962, then appeared regularly with Supergirl beginning in Action Comics #292 in September 1962.
+Comet the Super-Horse was introduced in the Superboy story in Adventure Comics #293 in February 1962, then appeared regularly with Supergirl beginning in Action Comics #292 in September 1962.

-Comet was one of a series of super-powered animals, including Streaky the Supercat and Beppo the Supermonkey, that were popular in DC's comics of the 1960s.
+Comet was one of a series of super-powered animals, including Streaky the cat and Beppo the monkey, that were popular in DC's comics of the 1960s.
 Comet was Supergirl's pet horse and, while in his human form as Bill Starr, her brief boyfriend.
 Comet also had a brief romance with Lois Lane in her comic book.

 As he described to her telepathically, he was originally a centaur in ancient Greece named Biron.
-The witch Circe gave him a potion to turn him fully human after he prevented an evil sorcerer poisoning her water, but by mistake made him fully horse instead due to the Sorcerer.
-Unable to reverse the spell, she instead gave him superpowers, including immortality.
-The Sorcerer asked his teacher to help him against Biron and they were able to imprison him on an asteroid in the constellation of Sagittarius, which he had been born under.
+The witch Circe gave him a potion to transform him into a human after he prevented an evil sorcerer from poisoning her water, but accidentally transformed him into a horse.
+Unable to reverse the spell, Circe instead gave Biron superpowers, including immortality.
+The sorcerer asked his teacher to help him against Biron and they were able to imprison him on an asteroid in the constellation of Sagittarius, which he had been born under.
 However, when Supergirl's rocket passed, it broke the force field, enabling him to escape.
-Later, after meeting Supergirl, he went on a mission with her to the planet Zerox, where a magic spell was cast that turned him into a human, but only while a comet passes through the solar system he is in.
-As a human, he adopted the identity of "Bronco" Bill Starr, a rodeo trick-rider, whom Supergirl fell in love with.
+Later, after meeting Supergirl, the two travel to the planet Zerox, where Comet gains the ability to transform into a human when a specific comet is close to Earth.
+As a human, he adopts the identity of "Bronco" Bill Starr, a rodeo trick-rider.

-Comet made sporadic appearances in comic stories through the 1960s, and even became a member of the Legion of Super-Pets, a group consisting of the aforementioned super-powered animals.
+Comet made sporadic appearances in comic stories through the 1960s and joins the Legion of Super-Pets, a group consisting of the aforementioned super-powered animals.

-A traditional equine Comet is partially seen in Legion of Three Worlds #1.
-He is part of a display in the museum Superboy-Prime visits.
-The museum does have displays of the supermen of the multiverse and the Kristin Wells Superwoman.
-It was initially unclear whether this meant Comet had returned to regular continuity; however the events of Supergirl: Woman of Tomorrow depicted his definitive return to continuity, although he died in the series.
+Post-Crisis, Comet did not appear for many years until Final Crisis: Legion of 3 Worlds #1, where he appeared on display in a museum that Superboy-Prime visits.
+Comet fully returned to continuity in the miniseries Supergirl: Woman of Tomorrow.

 Powers and abilities

-Though unrelated, Comet's powers are similar to those of Superman and Supergirl, including flight, super-strength, and super-speed.
-He also has telepathy and telescopic vision.
-Apparently due to the potion Circe gave him he has the might of Jupiter, the wisdom of Athena, the speed of Mercury, and the telepathic powers of Neptune.
-Not being from Krypton he is unaffected by Kryptonite and red suns.
-Also, each time a comet passes through the solar system he is in, he turns into a man.
-For a brief transition period, he is once again a centaur.
+Comet possesses similar powers to those of a Kryptonian, as well as telepathy.
+Due to not being a Kryptonian, he is unaffected by Kryptonite and red sun radiation.